trippshelnutt/trippshelnutt.com-11ty/README.md

-# trippshelnutt.github.io
+# trippshelnutt.com
-Project for my website
+Project for [my landing site](https://trippshelnutt.com) - built with Jekyll, TailwindCSS, and hosted on Netlify.